Harlaxton

 Residential development activity is lower than average in Harlaxton according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Harlaxton experiencing around 7 dwellings receiving development approval each year.
-Over the past 5 financial years (between FY-21 and FY-25), an estimated 38 homes were approved, with a further 27 approved in FY-26 to date.
-This results in an average of approximately 3 new residents per year gained for each dwelling built over these years, indicating healthy demand which should support property values.
+AreaSearch analysis of ABS building approval numbers in Harlaxton shows around 7 dwellings receiving development approval each year.
+Over the past 5 financial years, from FY-21 to FY-25, an estimated 38 homes were approved, with a further 27 approved so far in FY-26.
+On average, each dwelling built over these years has resulted in 3 new residents annually, indicating healthy demand that supports property values.

-New homes are being constructed at an average expected cost of $411,000.
-In terms of commercial development activity, there have been $9.7 million in approvals this financial year.
-Comparatively, Harlaxton records markedly lower building activity when measured against the Rest of Qld region (53.0% below regional average per person), suggesting constrained new construction which typically reinforces demand and pricing for existing homes.
-This is also lower than national averages, reflecting market maturity and potentially pointing to development constraints.
-The type of new building activity in Harlaxton shows 78.0% standalone homes and 22.0% townhouses or apartments, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+The average construction cost value of new homes is $411,000.
+This year, there have been $9.7 million in commercial approvals, suggesting balanced commercial development activity.
+Compared to the Rest of Qld, Harlaxton records markedly lower building activity, at 52.0% below the regional average per person, which typically reinforces demand and pricing for existing homes.
+This is also lower than nationally, reflecting market maturity and possible development constraints.
+The new building activity consists of 78.0% standalone homes and 22.0% townhouses or apartments, maintaining the area's traditional low density character with a focus on family homes.

-The estimated population count per dwelling approval is around 725 people, reflecting its quiet, low activity development environment.
-Future projections estimate Harlaxton adding approximately 458 residents by 2041 (from the latest AreaSearch quarterly estimate).
+The estimated count of people in the area per dwelling approval is 725.
+Future projections show Harlaxton adding 399 residents by 2041, based on the latest AreaSearch quarterly estimate.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development